virtuallynaked/virtually-naked/README.md

 For instructions on building the code from this repository, please see the [project Wiki](https://github.com/virtuallynaked/virtually-naked/wiki/).

 Builds of Virtually Naked can be downloaded from the [Virtually Naked Patreon page](https://www.patreon.com/virtuallynaked) (note: contains adult content).
 A pledge of $1/month is required to help defray asset and hosting costs.

+_NB: While the game itself contains nudity, there's no actual nudity or sexual content in this repository.
+(Unless you find C# sexy...)_